 Purpose of this position:

 Provide clinical leadership and mentorship to service delivery teams who support people with an intellectual disability.
-Coach, develop and influence service delivery teams practice so to achieve quality outcomes for the people they support and so staff to feel confident in their practice and that they have opportunities to grow and learn.
+Coach, develop and influence service delivery teams practice to achieve quality outcomes for the people they support and so staff to feel confident in their practice and that they have opportunities to grow and learn.

 Support will promote positive behaviour support (PBS) practice and create strong communities of support that enable people to connect positively to the world around them.

-The clinical lead also acts as the single point of entry for families and funding for new service enquiries.
+Lead a multidisciplinary team to measurably impact a person’s life through their intervention.

 Key relationships: